vigdorchik/scala-ide/org.scala-ide.tracker/README.md

 The data reported are (group by version of the plugin) :

 * 0.2.0:
-  * jdt version, scala version, scala-ide version, m2e version,
+  * jdt version, scala version, scala-ide version, m2e version (as event and url for composite)
-  * java version, os name, os version, screen resolution
+  * java version, os name, os version, screen resolution (as browser info)
 * 0.1.0:
   * jdt version, scala version, scala-ide version, m2e version